Currently my pack includes:

 The most important, supportive and loved people in my life:

-I like listening to my daughters stories and looking at her art, going for motorcycle rides with Matheu and watching science fiction.
-My addictions are playing with my dogs, reading (massive amounts of reading), learning, going for walks, ice cream and chocolate, and playing computer games (Skyrim, Oblivion and Morrowind are my current favorites).
+I like listening to my daughters stories and looking at her art, going for motorcycle rides with Matheu and watching science fiction as a family.
+My addictions are working and playing with my dogs, reading (massive amounts of reading), learning, going for walks, ice cream and chocolate, and playing computer games (Skyrim is still my current favorite).

 Dallas, Black Thing, Squeak, Henry, Mia, Hayseed, Keltie and Soren.